Improving sampling by modifying the effective diffusion: Introduction

-Recent works have explored how to optimize this diffusion in order to accelerate convergence.
-In~\cite{cui_2024,lelievre_2024}, the optimizer is obtained by maximizing the spectral gap of the generator of~\eqref{eq:overdamped_langevin_diffusion}.
-This generator writes
+Recent works have explored how to optimize the diffusion $D$ in order to accelerate convergence.
+In~\cite{cui_2024,lelievre_2024}, the optimizer is obtained by maximizing the spectral gap of the generator of~\eqref{eq:overdamped_langevin_diffusion}, which writes:

 with~$:$ the Frobenius inner product and~$\nabla^{2}$ the Hessian operator.
-A more compact expression of~$\calL$ is obtained by considering the weighted space~$L^{2}(\pi)$:
+The operator~$\calL$ is symmetric in the weighted space~$L^{2}(\pi)$ (this is the manifestation of the reversibility of the dynamics~\eqref{eq:overdamped_langevin_diffusion}):

 where~$A^{*}$ denotes the adjoint of an operator~$A$ in~$L^{2}(\pi)$.
-Using this expression, one easily sees that~$\calL$ is symmetric on~$L^{2}(\pi)$, with smallest eigenvalue~0.
+Under appropriate assumptions on $V$, the operator $\calL$ has compact resolvent, and therefore a discrete, real, non-negative spectrum, the smallest eigenvalue being 0 with multiplicity 1.
 The spectral gap of~$\calL$, denoted by~$\Lambda$, is then given by the first nonzero eigenvalue.
-This quantity controls the convergence rate of the law of the process~\eqref{eq:overdamped_langevin_diffusion} at time~$t$, denoted by~$\pi_t$, towards the Gibbs measure~\eqref{eq:gibbs_measure}: it holds~\cite{lelievre_2013,bakry_2014,lelievre_2016}
+This quantity controls the convergence rate of the law of the process~\eqref{eq:overdamped_langevin_diffusion} at time~$t$, denoted by~$\pi_t$, towards the Boltzmann-Gibbs measure~\eqref{eq:gibbs_measure}: it holds~\cite{lelievre_2013,bakry_2014,lelievre_2016}

-where we identified the probability distributions with their associated densities.
+where we identified probability distributions with their associated densities.
 Larger spectral gaps therefore lead to faster convergence towards equilibrium.
-The idea is then to maximize~$\Lambda$ with respect to~$D$.
-In order for a maximization problem to be well-posed, normalization constraints need to be imposed on the diffusion.
-Indeed, the spectral gap associated with the diffusion~$\alpha D$ is~$\alpha\Lambda$ for any~$\alpha>0$, so that multiplying the diffusion by a large positive constant artificially increases the rate of convergence of the law of the process towards equilibrium.
-The catch is that, in practice, the time step has to be adapted in order to compensate for the larger variations of~$D$.
-In~\cite{cui_2024}, the constraint is chosen to be
+A natural idea followed in~\cite{cui_2024,lelievre_2024} is then to maximize~$\Lambda$ with respect to~$D$.
+In order for this maximization problem to be well-posed, normalization constraints need to be imposed on the diffusion.
+Indeed, the spectral gap associated with the diffusion~$\alpha D$ is~$\alpha\Lambda$ for any~$\alpha>0$: multiplying the diffusion by a positive constant multiplies the rate of convergence to equilibrium.
+In order to maintain the level of numerical error, one however needs to divide the time step by a factor~$\alpha$, so that, at the numerical level, no improvement is actually observed.
+In~\cite{cui_2024}, $\calQ=\bbR^{d}$ and the constraint is chosen to be

 In that case, the optimizer can be related to the so-called Stein kernels.
-In~\cite{lelievre_2024}, the normalization constraint is chosen to be a variant of the~$L^{p}$ norm:
+In~\cite{lelievre_2024}, $\calQ=\bbT^{d}$ and the normalization constraint is chosen to be a~$L^{p}$ norm: